maartene/DungeonCrawler/docs/NOTES.md

 ## 🍅 Pomodoro 16 - Updating HP on game screen
 - ✅ Update HP on game screen
 - ✅ Only send updates when values change

+## 🍅 Pomodoro 17 - Updating HP on game screen
+- ✅ Show an enemy sprite on screen
+- ✅ Have enemy damage the party